Distill, build, end well.

 Gail Honeyman was shortlisted in our competition and went on to write Eleanor Oliphant Is Completely Fine, winning the Costa debut novel award.
-Our winning and highly commended UK based writers are entered into the BBC short story competition.
-That’s not all, literary agent A.M.
-Heath reads all the shortlist and considers representation.
+We submit the winning and highly commended UK writers to the BBC short story competition.
+That’s not all, literary agency A.M.
+Heath reads the shortlist and considers representation.
 Long story short?
 You are 5,000 words away from success.

 First prize: £5,000